 LOWS LAKE, BOG RIVER, HITCHINS POND paddling, camping, hiking.

-The gate on the access road leading to the Bog River Dam, also known as Lows Lower Dam, is closed to allow for dam maintenance.
-The Lower Dam Road and parking area near the end of the road will be closed to public use for the duration of the construction project.
-Access to the site by water is also prohibited.
+Oct 8, 2024 - The New York State Department of Environmental Conservation (DEC) today announced that the gate on the access road leading to the Bog River Dam, also known as Lows Lower Dam, has reopened following a period of closure for dam maintenance.
+The Lower Dam Road and parking area near the end of the road are now open to the public.

 Sep 21, 2017 - LOWS RIDGE.
 Biked thru fenland to Lows Upper Dam.
 A Sunday, so was surprised to hear the generator going - no work being done on Sat/Sun.
 Hiked over 1 mile to the ridge, gaining 400'.
 Can see part of Lows Lake from the W end.
 Excellent views mostly S & E - the Bog River & Hitchins Pond below, High Peaks in the distance (Whiteface>Marcy), Blue & Wakely further S.